The power of good information in crisis

 This is the second in a series of posts based on the Navy’s Ten Commandments of Damage Control.
 The first addresses the integrity of the organization, and the final one will focus on the role of personal responsibility when crisis hits.

-3 thoughts to “The power of good information in crisis”
+One thought to “The power of good information in crisis”

-2. This is really good stuff, I think a lot of people assume someone else, someone who knows what to do, will step forward in a crisis.
+1. This is really good stuff, I think a lot of people assume someone else, someone who knows what to do, will step forward in a crisis.
 But the truth is that we will all find ourselves in the pivotal role at some point.
 Based on my experience in dealing with business crises, I’d switch the last two steps under number 5.
 There’s an urgency to resolving the issue, determining how it could have been prevented waits until after it is resolved.
 Even in crisis training I’d order the steps that way, it helps the participants to ‘know their way in the dark’.

 Leave a Reply